novafacing/eastwood-tidy/README.md

 The tests are demarcated in `test/test-spec.json` and run using python's `unittest` framework.
 I know, I know, this is a C project.
 Python is easier.
 Sue me.

+*Note*: currently there is a variable `EXTRA_ARGS` in test.py.
+This is because I use NixOS.
+Just make that an empty array for your own testing...until I fix it :)

 ## Notes <a name="notes" />

 Note for include directories and files: using `clang-tidy <regular args> -- <clang args>` can be done to specify include directories.
 For example: `./clang-tidy -checks "-*,eastwood*" /home/novafacing/hub/llvm-project/clang-tools-extra/clang-tidy/eastwood/test/I/test_I_D_fail.c -- -I/nix/store/lqn6r231ifgs2z66vvaav5zmrywlllzf-glibc-2.31-dev/include/`